CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> capabilities extended-nexthop</h>

 Turns the extended next hop capability defined in RFC 5549 on or off in the specified VRF.
 The extended nexthop is advertised to peers in the peer group.
-If you specify `auto`, extended next hop is `on` for unnumbered peers and `off` otherwise.
+If you specify `auto`, extended next hop is enabled for unnumbered peers and disabled otherwise.
 The default setting is `auto`.

 ### Command Syntax